gmf001/go-microservice/README.md

 ## Description

 This is a simple microservice written in Go.
-It uses the [chi](https://github.com/go-chi/chi)
+It uses the [chi](https://github.com/go-chi/chi) router.

 ## Usage